maziac/DeZog/documentation/Usage.md

 Notes:
 - Watches always work in the 64k area.
 I.e. they don't use 'long addresses' (banks).
 - You can also put a register name (e.g. "BC") in the WATCHes area.
-However, in that case you cannot add a type or count.
+E.g. you can easily watch the last 10 elements on the stack by typing:```SP,2,10```.
+- Instead of a simple labels ore integers it is possible to use expressions.
+E.g. you could use ```BC+2*INV_COUNT[4]``` which translates to: Use thevalue of register BC, add 2 times the INV_COUNT constant.
+From the resulting address use the 4th element.
+- To watch the stack in the WATCH section you could use: ```SP,2,(stack_top-SP)/2```which shows a dynamic size array which starts at SP and ends at stack_top (assuming stack_top is defined as a label just above your stack).
+- If a label is not recognized try to use the fully qualified name.
+I.e. in case of a dot label try to use the full label name with the module name (if used).

 ### Change the Program Counter